rlnsanz/automatic-parakeet/README.md

 It is not possible to pass memory addresses from kernel space into user space: dereferencing a pointer in user-space that is valid in kernel-space will cause a segmentation fault.

-To work around this constraint, it is possible to allocate a memory block m1 in user-space, and pass the address to m1 to a system call.
+To work around this constraint, it is possible to allocate a memory block m1 in user-space, and pass the address of m1 to a system call.
 Then, the system call can pass data back to the user space by using the m1 block.

 The *proc_count and *proc_array formal parameters in sys_get_proc_custom are used for these purposes.